The UBC Arts Co-op Program offers MA Co-op options for students in English and Political Science.

 The Arts Co-op Program coordinates six hours of pre-employment training for all new Co-op students, some of which is scheduled synchronously, with accommodations for your availability.

-In 2022/23, we anticipate offering training that will involve both in-person and online components, and will include contributions from employers, alumni and current students, and co-op staff.
+The training will include contributions from employers, alumni and current students, and co-op staff.
 Co-op students will receive additional one-on-one training and coaching on their job applications and interview skills from December through April.

 Students will go through a “real world” competitive process to secure co-op positions with support from co-op staff.
 This means that you are not guaranteed a position.
 As a co-op student, you will have access to a database of postings, choose which positions to apply for, and submit applications through the Co-op office.
 Employers will review your applications and select the candidates they would like to interview, and make any job offers through the Co-op office.